Volunteer for Summit

-Fire Department Volunteer Division (apply directly to Fire Department)
+Fire Department Volunteer Division

+To volunteer, apply directly to Fire Department.
 The Volunteer Division is a vital arm of the Fire Department, providing additional personnel to assist at major fires.
 Service in the volunteer division often leads to a career in the Fire Department, since New Jersey law permits preference to be given to volunteers when a vacancy occurs in a full-time paid division.

-First Aid Squad, Summit Volunteer (apply directly to Summit Volunteer First Aid Squad)
+First Aid Squad, Summit Volunteer

+To volunteer, apply directly to Summit Volunteer First Aid Squad.
 The Summit Volunteer First Aid Squad is a non-profit corporation dedicated to providing 24-hour emergency medical and ambulance services, as well as public education in first aid and CPR.
 It also provides standby service for various community events such as the Fourth of July celebration.
 The squad operates two 12-hour shifts, but duty hours are flexible.
 All required CPR and emergency medical technician training and uniforms are provided.